JcxAtSiemens/example_problem/README.md

 ### Determination of the Offset Boundary
 The constant part in the problem definition (that would be e.g. 36, for the case of c=6 or 144, for the case of c=12) is the energy which can not be decreased with the manipulation of the variables.
 Hence, it stays in the problem.
-This energy is communicated with the quantum annealer
+This energy is communicated with the quantum annealer via

 >e_offset=boundary.as_independent(x,y,z,q)[0]*langrange_hard